A Closer Look at Acquia’s Cohesion

 Becoming Early Adopters for Acquia Cohesion

-As an Acquia Preferred Partner, we were eager to test drive Cohesion to get a feel for what it does, how it works, and how it can help our clients.
+As an Acquia Gold Level Partner, we were eager to test drive Cohesion to get a feel for what it does, how it works, and how it can help our clients.
 As members of the Cohesion Early Adopters Program, we were provided a sandbox site and a build guide, as well as support documentation and videos on Acquia Academy.
 This allowed us to experience first-hand the powerful and flexible component-driven site builder, building out components, content, and a fully functional sample site to earn our Early Adopter status and gain valuable experience.

 Building Consistent Components